Microsoft Azure Storage Overview

 What is Azure Storage?

 As mentioned before, Azure Storage is the modern-day solution to all storage problems.
 Its storage capacity is limitless, virtually.
 Being a pay-as-you-go model, it gives you the flexibility of paying only for what you have used.
-Azure Storage supports different clients like .NET, Ruby, Java, etc. which gives developers an option.
+Azure Storage services support different clients like .NET, Ruby, Java, etc. which gives developers an option.

 To access any of the storage services, you must have an Azure Storage account.
 To do so, first, create an Azure account.
-How to get started with Azure Storage will be discussed later in this blog.

 Features of Azure Storage

-Let us look at the features of Azure Storage:
+Let us look at the features:

 - Durability and high availability: Stored data is replicated and kept in different geographical locations.
 Hence, in the case of any hardware failure, you have your replicas safe and so your data.
 Also, if there is any natural disaster, your data will remain secure and you can avail them pretty easily.